ska-telescope/developer.skatelescope.org/src/tutorial/database-integration.rst

 Database Integration
 ********************

-This section steps through the process of Integrating and Deploying the TangoDB and DatabaseDS components both for development and the Production environment.
+This section steps through the process of integrating and deploying the TangoDB and DatabaseDS components both for development and the production environment.

 .. contents:: Table of Contents